carlyrichmond/data-grid-alternatives/README.md

 # Focus Research

+The idea of information overload and focus is a difficult one to prove.
+We often anecdotally feel that our attention spans are getting shorter.
+But from research it's tricky to prove.
+Check out some resources discussing focus, and be mindful of your own focus and wellbeing.

 1. [Stolen Focus by Johann Hari](https://stolenfocusbook.com/)
 2. [Accelerating dynamics of collective attention](https://www.nature.com/articles/s41467-019-09311-w)
 3. [Can we trust the people who got us hooked on the internet to save us from it?](https://www.vox.com/the-goods/2019/4/25/18515981/google-tristan-harris-attention-economy-silicon-valley)